putzzmari/course-manager/README.md

 1. clone o repositório `git clone git@github.com:dev-mariana/course-manager.git`.
 2. Entre no projeto e instale as dependencias `npm install`.

-1. Use git glone in the repository `git clone git@github.com:dev-mariana/course-manager.git`.
+1. Use git clone in the repository `git clone git@github.com:dev-mariana/course-manager.git`.
 2. Access the folder of project and install the dependencies.

-## Development server
+## Ambiente Local - Development server

 Use ng serve ou npm start para rodar a aplicação no localhost.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve` for a development server, navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Simulando o Back-end - Simullating the Back-end